paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 ####5.1.5.
 Multi-Factor OTP Devices

-A multi-factor (MF) OTP device hardware device that generates one-time passwords for use in authentication and which requires activation through a second factor of authentication.
+A multi-factor (MF) OTP device hardware device generates one-time passwords for use in authentication and which requires activation through a second factor of authentication.
 The second factor of authentication may be achieved through some kind of integral entry pad, an integral biometric (e.g., fingerprint) reader or a direct computer interface (e.g., USB port).
-The one-time password is typically displayed on the device and manually input to the Verifier as a password, although direct electronic input from the device to a computer is also allowed.
-The authenticator output is the one-time password.
+The one-time password is typically displayed on the device and manually input to the Verifier, although direct electronic output from the device as input to a computer is also allowed.
 For example, a one-time password device may display 6 characters at a time.
 The MF OTP device is *something you have*, and it may be activated by either *something you know* or *something you are*.

 #####5.1.5.1.
 Multi-Factor OTP Authenticators

 Multi-factor OTP authenticators operate in a similar manner to single-factor OTP verifiers (see section 5.4.1), except that they require the entry of either a memorized secret or use of a biometric to obtain a password from the authenticator.
 Each use of the authenticator SHALL require the input of the additional factor.
-In the event that the memorized secret or the biometric are incorrect, the authenticator SHALL not provide any indication of this; the authenticator SHALL output an incorrect password that is indistinguishable from the correct password except by the verifier.
+In the event that the memorized secret or the biometric are incorrect, the authenticator SHALL not provide any indication of this; the authenticator SHALL output an incorrect password that is indistinguishable from the correct password except by the verifier. **We need to make sure we are consistent**

 The authenticator output SHALL have at least 6 decimal digits (approximately 20 bits) of entropy.
-The unencrypted key and activation secret or biometric SHALL be immediately erased from storage immediately after a password has been generated.
+The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be immediately erased from storage immediately after a password has been generated.

 The memorized secret used by the authenticator SHALL be at least 6 decimal digits (approximately 20 bits) in length or of equivalent complexity.
 A biometric activation factor SHALL meet the requirements of section 5.2.3.
-If the activation factor (memorized secret or biometric information) is supplied to the authentication over an interface such as USB, a physical action (e.g., pressing a button on the device) SHOULD be required to cause a one-time password to be generated.
+If the activation factor (memorized secret or biometric information) is supplied to the authenticator over an interface such as USB, a physical action (e.g., pressing a button on the device) SHOULD be required to cause a one-time password to be generated.
+**from -2
+The one-time password shall be generated by using an Approved block cipher or hash function to combine a symmetric key stored on a personal hardware device with a nonce to generate a one-time password.
+The nonce may be a date and time, a counter generated on the device.
+Each authentication shall require entry of a password or other activation data through an integrated input mechanism.**

 #####5.1.5.2.
 Multi-Factor OTP Verifiers

 Multi-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator, but without the requirement that a second factor be provided.
 As such, the symmetric keys used by authenticators SHALL be strongly protected against compromise.
+**from -2
+The one-time password shall have a limited lifetime of less than 2 minutes.**

-If the authenticator output or activation secret has less than 64 bits of entropy or if the authenticator is activated by a biometric, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an Attacker can make on the Subscriber’s account to 100 or fewer in any 30-day period.
+If the authenticator output or activation secret has less than 64 bits of entropy or if the authenticator is activated by a biometric, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an Attacker can make on the Subscriber’s account to **Jim?Went from 100/30 to 3/1.
+OK?:3 or fewer in any 1-day period**.
 See section 5.2.2 for further guidance on throttling.

 ####5.1.6.
 Single Factor Cryptographic Devices